Abstract Submission Deadline: Friday 11 December 2020

-Oral and poster abstracts are invited on the following conference themes and should be submitted using the online abstract submission system.
+Oral and poster abstracts are now invited on the following topics and should be submitted using the online abstract submission system.

-All biosensors relying on detecting a biological interaction on a surface.
-In this theme there will be an opportunity to showcase research that focuses on the sensor surface, in particular understanding the immobilisation, stabilisation and interactions of biological molecules; this theme also includes research into bio-reactive surfaces such as nano-patterned surfaces, nano materials, whole cells, novel proteins and nucleic acids.
-For example, biological molecules integrated with silicon components at the micron and nano-scales.
+All biosensors rely on detecting biological interactions on a surface.
+In this theme there will be an opportunity to showcase research that focuses on the sensor surface, in particular understanding the immobilisation, stabilisation and interactions of biological molecules.
+This theme also includes research into the application of nanomaterials on the sensor surface to enhance the performance of the biosensor which may include the integration of cell surface proteins, nucleic acids and other molecules.
+For example, biological molecules integrated with novel materials at the micron and nano-scales.

 The emphasis in this theme will be on showcasing research focusing on new and emerging detection technologies used to develop novel biosensors and biosensing applications.
 This could involve a wide range of transduction technologies including optical, electrochemical, piezoelectric or magnetic measurements; novel sensors for bio-imaging.
 Micro and nano fabrication technologies used to develop and manufacture bio-sensors.
 The focus of this theme is on the signal generation rather than the biomarker or application.

 This theme will explore challenges associated with understanding interactions taking place in a bio-sensing application and the measurement of the signal being generated by the device.
 The models maybe a mathematical analysis or a visual representation of the process that produce a measurable response from the instrumentation used in an application.
 Also included in this theme is highlighting research in the areas of new instrumentation, signal and image processing, data analysis and communications.
 The focus of this theme is the understanding and measurement of the signal generated by the bio-sensing technology.

 5. The application of bio-sensing technology in the real worldRead more